-The world’s longest open freshwater race, the Chicago to Mackinac, will kick off on Saturday, July 24.
+The world’s oldest annual freshwater distance race, the Chicago to Mackinac, stretches 333 miles (289.4 nautical miles) across Lake Michigan.
 While much of the race is well away from land, folks can still follow the action thanks to tracking technology used by the Chicago Yacht Club.
 MyNorth asked Jay Muller, a member of the Mackinac Committee, to fill us in on the super cool beam-me-up-Scotty system.

 MyNorth: How does the electronic tracking system work?